-No. ISSUE / COMMENT RAISED BY SOURCE RESPONSE STATUS / CHANGE 2.10.1 Requested confirmation that the Project Steering Committee (PCS) representatives included the following parties: Roland van Tonder (Crocodile Irrigation Board); Hennie Barnard (Hartbeespoort Irrigation Board); Francois vd Berg (Agri SA); Gerhard Visser (TLU); and Dr. Wilhelm Schack (Environmental Forum) R. van Tonder (Chairperson: Agri Discussion Forum) Correspondence received during broader PIP and PPP- 04 February 2009 It was confirmed that these five individuals would represent the agricultural sector on the PSC. - 2.10.2 Noted that they are still waiting for answers to the queries raised in letters sent on 04 and 16 February 2009.
-R. van Tonder (Chairperson: Agri Discussion Forum) Correspondence received during broader PIP and PPP- 16 April 2009 Noted.
+No. ISSUE / COMMENT RAISED BY SOURCE RESPONSE STATUS / CHANGE 2.10.1 Requested confirmation that the Project Steering Committee (PCS) representatives included the following parties: Roland van Tonder (Crocodile Irrigation Board); Hennie Barnard (Hartbeespoort Irrigation Board); Francois vd Berg (Agri SA); Gerhard Visser (TLU); and Dr. Wilhelm Schack (Environmental Forum) R. van Tonder (Chairperson: Agri Discussion Forum) Correspondence received during broader PIP and PPP- 04 February 2009 It was confirmed that these five individuals would represent the agricultural sector on the PSC.
+2.10.2 , R. van Tonder (Chairperson: Agri Discussion Forum) Correspondence received during broader PIP and PPP- 16 April 2009 Noted.
 Many of the items have been addressed at the Agri forum discussion and through individual consultation.
-Phase 2 Comment: A full report dealing with the issues re the Crocodile River were drafted and provided to the forum members.
+Issue relevant to Phase 2: A full report dealing with the issues re the Crocodile River were drafted and provided to the forum members.
 2.10.3 Disappointed that the working group meeting originally scheduled for 02 April 2009 was cancelled.
 Asked for a new date.
 R. van Tonder (Chairperson: Agri Discussion Forum) Correspondence received during broader PIP and PPP- 16 April 2009 The Crocodile Working group meeting was scheduled and took place on 14 May 2009.
 The Mokolo working group meeting was scheduled and took place on 26 May 2009.
-Phase 2 Comment: 2.10.4 Dissatisfied about the cancellation of scheduled meetings by the project team.
+Issue relevant to Phase 2: 2.10.4 of scheduled meetings by the project team.
 R. van Tonder (Chairperson: Agri Discussion Forum) Correspondence received during broader PIP and PPP- 08 May 2009 Noted.
 Noted that project team meetings are not necessary if sufficient information for meaningful discussions is not available.
-Phase 2 Comment: 2.10.5 Feedback required from project team on past issues raised.
+Issue relevant to Phase 2: 2.10.5 Feedback required from project team on past issues raised.
 R. van Tonder (Chairperson: Agri Discussion Forum) Correspondence received during broader PIP and PPP- 08 May 2009 AM acknowledged that feedback from project team must improve.
-Phase 2 Comment: See 2.10.2 above Issues continued in report made available to Forum.
-2.10.6 Suggested that the Water Forum and Environmental Forum must merge to discuss both commercial and environmental aspects.
-W. Schack Correspondence received during broader PIP and PPP - 06 March 2009 The Water Forum and Environmental Forum merged into the Agri Discussion Forum. -
+Issue relevant to Phase 2: See 2.10.2 above Issues continued in report made available to Forum.
+2.10.6 Suggested that the Water Forum and Environmental Forum must merge to discuss both commercial W. Schack Correspondence received during broader PIP and PPP The Water Forum and Environmental Forum merged into the Agri Discussion Forum.